sgabre/CrazyUncleLab/HowTo/RTOS-Blinky.md

-# Blinky Software on a Bare Metal System
+# RTOS - Blinky Software

 "blinky" software, which makes an LED blink on a RTOS, is a classic first step in embedded programming.
 This simple task demonstrates control over GPIO (General-Purpose Input/Output) pins and the ability to create time delays.